Rhode Island Rent Increase Notice

 Discriminatory Rent Increases

 Your written notification cannot be motivated by discrimination.
-Specifically, increases cannot be based on:
+Specifically, increases cannot be based on protected characteristics.
+For instance, the following are all prohibited grounds for a rent increase:

 • Race, color, religion, or national origin